Mount investing $1.3 million in improvements this summer

 In back, meanwhile, the granite staircase has been demolished and is being replaced.
 The original steps, Richer said, could not be reused because the foundation had begun to crack and could not be renovated to comply with modern building codes.

-At the school's ice hockey arena this summer, the roof has been completely replaced and insulation has been added.
+At the school's ice hockey arena this summer, the roof has been replaced and insulation has been added.

 One-half of the second floor classrooms are now undergoing a full reconstruction, and will be upgraded to match improvements made on the third floor in 2011 and 2012.
 Four classrooms and an office are currently getting a complete makeover, with floor-to-ceiling renovations.
 Rooms have been gutted and stripped to the frame so that new windows, flooring, lighting, and furniture can be added, while drop ceilings are being removed from the window areas to add light.